White Rock Township, Republic County, Kansas

 Township in Republic County, Kansas, U.S.

 White Rock Township is a township in Republic County, Kansas, United States.
+As of the 2020 census, its population was 50.

 Etymology

 White Rock Township was named after White Rock Creek, which flows through the northwestern section of the township.

+History

+White Rock Township was organized in 1870.
+The township is home to the Pawnee Indian Museum State Historic Site and the ghost town of White Rock.

+Geography

+White Rock Township covers an area of 36.061 square miles (93.40 square kilometers).
+The Republican River flows through it.